We may earn commission from affiliate links →

-However, if you prefer a more off-the-track vibe, you will get that and more in Naxos, a pretty familiar island, reasonably big, and plenty of opportunities to explore: mountains, beaches, incredible gastronomy, and tons of archaeological sites and cultural activities.
+However, suppose you prefer a more off-the-track vibe.
+In that case, you will get that and more in Naxos, a pretty familiar island, reasonably big, and plenty of opportunities to explore: mountains, beaches, incredible gastronomy, and tons of archaeological sites and cultural activities.

 Solo Travel In The Dodecanese Islands

 The several islands in the Dodecanese are excellent destinations for solo travelers.
-There are several big islands to explore as well as a few small islands that are safe and perfect if what you need is a relaxing solo vacation.
+There are several big islands to explore and a few small islands that are safe and perfect if you need a relaxing solo vacation.

 The largest island in the Dodecanese is Rhodes, with incredible opportunities for historical and cultural visits, impressive old towns, medieval castles, and stunning bays, some of them famous for water sports.

 Why choose this island cluster?
-These islands are popular, which means they offer a well-established and safe variety of routes to explore different points on the island.
-Several daily ferry connections allow visitors to island-hop with ease – getting around as a solo traveler is very simple.
+These islands are popular, so they offer a well-established and safe variety of routes to explore different points on the island.
+Several daily ferry connections allow visitors to island-hop easily – getting around as a solo traveler is very simple.

 General Tips For Solo Travel In Greece